Optimal bounds for T-singularities in stable surfaces: Optimal surfaces

-\begin{theorem} Assume that $\kappa(S)=1$ and $r-d=4K_W^2-2$.
-Then $S$ is one of the following. \begin{itemize} \item[(A)] $p_g=2$, $q=0$, and $S$ has an elliptic fibration where $\pi(C)$ is a chain consisting of an $I_1$ fibre and a $(-3)$-curve which is a section.
+\item[(A1)] $p_g=2$, $q=0$, and $S$ has an elliptic fibration where $\pi(C)$ is a chain consisting of an $I_1$ fibre and a $(-3)$-curve which is a section.
 All other fibres are irreducible.
 In this case $m=2$, $K_W^2=1$, and the T-chain is $[2,5,3]$.

+\item[(A2)] $p_g=1$, $q=0$, and $S$ has an elliptic fibration where $\pi(C)$ is a chain consisting of an $I_1$ fibre with multiplicity $2$, and a $(-3)$-curve which is a bisection.
+There are no more multiple fibres, and all other fibres are irreducible.
+In this case $m=2$, $K_W^2=1$, and the T-chain is $[2,5,3]$.

+\item[(A3)] $p_g=0$, $q=0$, and $S$ has an elliptic fibration where $\pi(C)$ is a chain consisting of an $I_1$ fibre with multiplicity $2$, and a $(-3)$-curve which is a bisection.
+There are two additional multiplicity $2$ fibres, and all other fibres are irreducible.
+In this case, $m=2$, $K_W^2=1$, and the T-chain is $[2,5,3]$.

+\item[(A4)] $p_g=0$, $q=0$, and $S$ has an elliptic fibration where $\pi(C)$ is a chain consisting of an $I_1$ fibre with multiplicity $3$, and a $(-3)$-curve which is a 3-section.
+There is one additional fibre with multiplicity $3$, and all other fibres are irreducible.
+In this case, $m=2$, $K_W^2=1$, and the T-chain is $[2,5,3]$.

+\item[(A5)] $p_g=0$, $q=0$, and $S$ has an elliptic fibration where $\pi(C)$ is a chain consisting of an $I_1$ fibre with multiplicity $4$, and a $(-3)$-curve which is a 4-section.
+There is one additional fibre with multiplicity $2$, and all other fibres are irreducible.
+In this case, $m=2$, $K_W^2=1$, and the T-chain is $[2,5,3]$.

 \item[(B)] $p_g=1$, $q=0$, and $S$ has an elliptic fibration with one double fibre, where $\pi(C)$ is an $I_{2k+1}$ double fibre together with a double section, which is a rational curve with $k \geq 1$ double points.
 In this case $m=3k+2$, $r=4k+3$, $d=1$, $K_W^2=k+1$, and the T-chain is $[2,\ldots,2,3,2,\ldots,2,2k+4,2k+3]$.